-- Questions about applying for a LOA may be directed to the Office of Student Services at student.services@uopeople.edu. - Any approved leave of absence from the University will be revoked for students who are dismissed or suspended. - Students granted a leave of absence while on Academic Warning, Academic Probation, or Probation Continued will return to their studies with the same status. - Students returning from an academic or disciplinary suspension are eligible to request a leave of absence before returning to their studies.
+- Questions about applying for a LOA may be directed to a student's personal Program Advisor. - Any approved leave of absence from the University will be revoked for students who are dismissed or suspended. - Students granted a leave of absence while on Academic Warning, Academic Probation, or Probation Continued will return to their studies with the same status. - Students returning from an academic or disciplinary suspension are eligible to request a leave of absence before returning to their studies.